ladybug-tools/honeybee-resources/README.md

 # honeybee-resources
-A repository to collect resources for honeybee daylight and or energy simulation
+A repository to collect resources for honeybee daylight and/or energy simulation

 ## Folders